interstellarH/ProgrammingPractice_QtProject_TowerDefenseGame/README.md

 # ProgrammingPractice_QtProject_TowerDefenseGame
-This is a Qt course project for 2022 Spring Programming Practice（程序设计实习） in *Pkeing University*
+This is a Qt course project for 2022 Spring Programming Practice（程序设计实习） in *Peking University*
 Our plan is to make a tower defense game using Qt

 ## Credits